amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

 The short answer is "no", Ember Data has no facility for this.
 The long answer is "of course, anything is possible", but it will take some hacks.

 We'll take a look at how deal with this situation later in this series.

+Up next we'll look at what happens when relationship data changes in [Part 2](/blog/2017/05/17/how-ember-data-loads-async-relationships-part-2/).